varuogm/Varuog/pages/posts/FIrstBlog.md

 # Intro

 "Hi, I am Gourav.
 I'm from Kota.
 Since these are my blogs, I use them to share my small secrets in the form of blog posts.
 I love dogs and hope to have some in the upcoming years when I am capable enough to take on their responsibilities.
 I also enjoy playing games.
-A few years ago, I was more interested in frontend development, but now I have a stronger preference for backend development."
+A few years ago, I was more interested in frontend development, but now I have a stronger preference for backend development.I want to be a generalist and not specialist, so i love doing anything thats makes things work. :p"

 ### Connect me

 - GitHub [@varuogm](https://github.com/varuogm)
 - appleMusix [@CHinese Helicopter](https://music.apple.com/in/playlist/ace-cream/pl.u-NpXmzl7C4zoRBNL)